The 50 Scariest Horror Movie Monsters Ranked

 What will your death look like?
 Perhaps you will die at a ripe old age of natural causes after a satisfying life.
 Perhaps you will die rather suddenly and possibly even violently before then.
 Or perhaps an illness of some kind will gradually wear you down.
 Death doesn't look the same to any two people, so why should the personified form of death look the same at any given moment to any single person?

 That's the logic by which "It" operates in David Robert Mitchell's horror film "It Follows."
-The supernatural entity will slowly, but surely, pursue its intended victim until they pass the curse onto someone else by having sex with them ... but once it kills that person, the entity will resume hunting its previous target, and so on and so forth.
+The supernatural entity will slowly, but surely, pursue its intended victim until they pass the curse onto someone else by being intimate with them ... but once it kills that person, the entity will resume hunting its previous target, and so on and so forth.
 Like death, the thing that makes "It" terrifying is that it could not only look like anyone, but you can only hope to hold it at bay for so long.
 It doesn't matter what you do, who you know, or how many tricks you've got up your sleeve.
 Once you've popped up on its radar, "It" will find you sooner or later.
 (Sandy Schaefer)

 13. Bughuul – Sinister (2012)